microsoft/pxt-calliope/docs/device/usb/webusb.md

 ## Support

-* Chrome 65+ for Android, Chrome OS, Linux, macOS and Windows 10.
+* Chrome 65+ browser for Android, Chrome OS, Linux, macOS and Windows 10.

 ## Prepare your @boardname@